Usmantech125/logistic-regression-for-binary-classification/README.md

-# 📊 Logistic Regression for Binary Classification – Codveda Internship Task 4
+# 📊 Logistic Regression for Binary Classification

-This project is part of the **Codveda Machine Learning Internship**.
-The goal was to build a logistic regression model to predict binary outcomes — a core technique in supervised learning.
+In this project the goal was to build a logistic regression model to predict binary outcomes — a core technique in supervised learning.

 ---